ESPN Founder Bill Rasmussen '54 Finds Bell Videos "Absolutely Amazing"

 November 14, 2008, Greencastle, Ind. - "Over the 114 year period of the rivalry there have been dozens of exciting-memorable games -- last minute field goals, touchdowns, interceptions, defensive stops -- the list goes on," writes Bill Rasmussen at CollegeFanz.com.
 Rasmussen, founder of ESPN and 1954 graduate of DePauw University, continues, "Students and alumni alike may remember a play or a game or some other event surrounding the Monon Bell week at each campus, but nobody absolutely nobody does Monon Memories like Ken Owen, DePauw '82, executive director of media relations at DePauw." (at left: DePauw students celebrate with the Monon Bell after the thrilling 1955 game)

 Saturday's game was the subject of a report last night by Indianapolis ABC affiliate WRTV and an article Wednesday in the South Bend Tribune.
 And the "Monon Memories" have been covered in recent days by the Chronicle of Higher Education and television's Inside Indiana Business with Gerry Dick.
-Access all the Monon Memories here. (at left: 1983 Monon Bell game)
+Access all the Monon Memories here and on YouTube. (at left: 1983 Monon Bell game)

 Saturday's game kicks off at 1:07 p.m. and some tickets remain available.
 Details on purchasing tickets be found in this recent story.